zippoobbiz/zippoobbiz.github.io/source/_posts/BigTable.md

 Insert data by creating a mutation
 Requests -> clients -> front-end server -> nodes
 Switching between SSD and HDD storage
+Good for ML continues training
+You can use Cloud Dataproc to create one or more Compute Engine instances that can connect to a Cloud Bigtable instance and run Hadoop jobs.
+Bigtable tables are sparse; if a cell does not contain any data, it does not take up any space.

+Support 4 dimention data model: rowkey, column family, column, timesstamp Does this mean Bigtable support SCD?

+Instance type: Production/Development, difference?
+Prod - minimun 3 nodes
+Dev - one single-node cluster
+0.65/hr per node for both types

+### rowKey
+* sorted in a Ascding order
+* unique id
+* can be premitive, structure or array
+* represent internally as byte array

+columns can be added on the fly, however the column family cannot
+### Read & write

 ### structure